Will Evans (footballer, born 1997): Newport County

-After playing for Cardiff Metropolitan University and Bala Town, Evans signed for Newport County in May 2022 for an undisclosed fee.
-He made his football league debut for Newport on 30 July 2022 in the starting line up for the 1-1 League Two draw against Sutton United.

-Evans was deployed by Newport County manager James Rowberry at wing-back for his first two League Two matches, thereafter being selected as a striker alongside Omar Bogle.
-Evans scored his first goal for Newport on 24 August 2022 in the 3-2 EFL Cup second round win against Portsmouth.
+At the age of 24, Evans turned professional after signing with EFL League Two club Newport County in May 2022 for an undisclosed fee, on a two-year contract with an option for a further year.
+He made his football league debut for Newport on 30 July 2022 in the starting line up for the 1–1 League Two draw against Sutton United.
+Evans scored his first goal for Newport on 24 August 2022 in the 3–2 EFL Cup second round win against Portsmouth.